deadmanssnitch/snitcher/README.md

 client.snitches
 ```

-Returns an array of snitches.
+Returns an array of Snitches.

 ### Retrieve a Single Snitch